Caitlin Whoriskey: Professional career

 Whoriskey recorded her first-ever professional title in June 2010, winning the doubles crown at the 2010 Mt.
 Pleasant Women's Pro Classic, defeating Petra Rampre and Shelby Rogers in the final round.
 She followed that up with another doubles title at the Ladies Cleveland Open on June 27.

+Partnering Ashley Weinhold, Whoriskey made her Grand Slam tournament debut as wildcard entrants in the women's doubles at the 2016 US Open, losing in the first round to 10th seeds Vania King and Monica Niculescu in three sets.